PennyLaneAI/pennylane/doc/installing.rst

 Software tests
 ==============

-To ensure that OpenQML is working correctly after installation, the test suite can be run by navigating to the source code folder and running
+To ensure that PennyLane is working correctly after installation, the test suite can be run by navigating to the source code folder and running
 ::

 	$ make test